JaxPlays-Inc/jaxplays.org/content/productions/2020/2020-Love-Letters.md

 - Properties: Patti Eyler
 - Wardrobe Supervisor: Kelly Wolfe
 ---
-"Love Letters" is a play written by A.R.
+*Love Letters* is a play written by A.R.
 Gurney, presented by The Alhambra Theatre & Dining.